elizaOS/auto.fun/README.md

 5. **Configure webhooks for chain events**

+   By default, we will mock the webhook events using a web socket server in mock-helius-webhook.js.
+If you want to test with real webhooks in dev, modify the dev script in package.json to call the setup-webhook.js rather than mock-helius-webhook.js.
+Then:

-   In order to test webhooks properly in dev, create your own helius account on https://dashboard.helius.dev.
+   Create your own helius account on https://dashboard.helius.dev.

    This is so that each developer has a separate web hook and we aren't overwriting each other's webhooks.